July 2018

 The Joint Constitutional Review Committee conducted public hearings in all the provinces of South Africa.
 The purpose of these extensive public engagements was to get public inputs on the amendment of Section 25 of the Constitution.

-The National Assembly established an Ad Hoc Committee in terms of Rule 253 to initiate and introduce legislation amending Section 25 of the Constitution.
-Post Views: 746
+The Ad Hoc Committee to initiate and introduce legislation amending Section 25 of the Constitution in order to allow for the expropriation of land without compensation.
+Post Views: 1,338